Triton-Robotics/TR-mbed/README.md

 ## Prerequisites

-**We strongly recommend using Linux (Ubuntu or any other flavor) for development.** If this is not possible, we've created setup guides for the major operating systems below:
+**We strongly recommend using Linux (Ubuntu or any other flavor) for development.** If this is not possible, we've created setup guides for the major operating systems.

+**Please choose the appropriate setup guide for your operating system:**
 - [Linux](.md/os/linux.md)
 - [Windows](.md/os/windows.md)
 - [Windows Subsystem for Linux (WSL)](.md/os/wsl.md)